Buying a company car means buying the car through your limited company rather than buying it personally

 Purchasing your vehicle personally

-To give you an example, let’s say you made trips totalling 9,000 business miles in the year.
-The company would pay you 45p per mile, so £4,050, which you wouldn’t pay any tax on personally, it would just go into your bank account no strings attached, then the £4,050 would come off the company’s profits in the year and so would save corporation tax (19% in 2021), so save £769.50 in tax.
+To give you an example, let’s say you made trips totaling 9,000 business miles in the tax year.
+The company would pay you at a rate of 45p per mile, totalling £4,050.
+You don’t pay any tax on it personally, meaning this amount will be paid into your bank account with no strings attached.
+The £4,050 would then be deducted from your company’s profits in the tax year, saving your business £1,012.50 in tax (using the Corporation Tax rate of 25% in 2025).

-The main benefit of buying a company car (as opposed to buying the car personally), is the full purchase price of the car can be used to reduce your taxes!
+The main benefit of buying a company car (as opposed to buying the car personally), is the full purchase price of the car can be used to reduce your taxes.

 If you buy a company car through your limited company you will be able to claim the full cost of the car through the business and so save tax on it.